gideon-maina/rss-processor/README.md

 # Deployment

-To enable quick running, a docker-compose file is present in the directory and the app can be started with.
+To enable quick running, a docker-compose file is present in the directory and the app can be started with the below command after cloming the repo.

     $ docker-compose up

 The docker file creates two containers one for the MySQL db and one for the RSS processor app (this app).

 Then you can  query to get feeds for a given query